quii/pepper/README.md

 Other potential issues:

 - Shaky IDE support.
 Some commentary on the internet says some editors/IDE struggle with dot imports, but I do not find this is true with Intellij at least.
-I can "jump to definition" on a dot imported file, and it will still take me to the correct source.
+I can "jump to definition" on a dot imported symbol, and it will still take me to the correct source.
 - May make code less easy to understand.
 In my view, I would tentatively agree, I like seeing package names generally in Go code, and it helps me design coherent packages, but in trying to make a library like Pepper, it does cause in my view a fair amount of unnecessary noise.
+In particular, the more composition you do, the more repeated package name instances you'll see, and given matcher composition is one of the main design goals of Pepper, this is a problem!

 In short, this is a trade-off between fluency of writing test code, and a slight obfuscation as to _where_ symbols like `EqualTo`, `Parse` etc. come from.
 Whilst _I_ will use dot imports, and document examples with it, you as a consumer, are free to avoid it if you wish.